 George Ciscle has mounted groundbreaking exhibitions, created community arts programs, and taught courses in the fine arts and humanities for over 40 years.
 He is currently Curator-in-Residence at MICA, where he consults on the development of community-based and public programming.
 He created the Exhibition Development Seminar, a course designed to provide artists with the opportunity to learn all aspects of the process of producing an exhibition.

-He also is Director of the MFA in Curatorial Practice.
+He also is Curator-in-Residence of the MFA in Curatorial Practice.

 He was previously the founder and director of The Contemporary Museum in Baltimore.

 In his work at MICA, George Ciscle is continuing a career that has evolved to concentrate particularly on developing new models for connecting art, artists, and audiences.
 He trained as a sculptor, studying with Isamu Noguchi, and worked for seven years as a studio artist before turning to focus on balancing his interest in educating artists and on creating new models for exhibiting and experiencing art.
 Teaching art and theater at Baltimore's Cardinal Gibbons High School, Ciscle developed an interdisciplinary pilot program that brought together faculty from art, theater, religion, and other fields to teach a course that revealed the connections between art and culture at many levels.
 For ten years, he taught in a program in the Baltimore County schools for emotionally disadvantaged children, which combined classroom study with real-world work experiences.